Moana Sets Sail on an Exceptional Journey

 Drugs/Alcohol: Just poisoned blow darts and coconut milk.

 RECOMMENDED FOR: Disney fans, musical lovers, ocean and marine enthusiasts, readers of mythology, animators, families, children, and above all, the adventurous.

 NOT RECOMMENDED FOR: Viewers with a low tolerance for pagan gods, Frozen followers, people uninterested in animated movies.

-Moana, directed by Ron Clements, John Musker, Chris Williams and Don Hall, opens in theaters November 23, 2016.
+Moana, directed by Ron Clements, John Musker, Chris Williams and Don Hall, opened in theaters November 23, 2016; available for home viewing March 7, 2017.
 It runs 103 minutes and stars Auli'i Cravalho, Dwayne Johnson, Temuera Morrison, Rachel House, Nicole Scherzinger and Jemaine Clement.
 Watch the trailer for Moana here.